 For a time, she lived in Ul’dah as an apprentice of the Alchemists’ Guild, exploring the main hobby that caused her to clash with her mother in her youth.
-She took well to the profession and served the guild admirably and accepted contracts of service with both the Goldsmiths’ and Weavers’ Guilds as well, finding satisfaction in using her hands—something she had often been forgiven to do as matron’s daughter.
+She took well to the profession and served the guild admirably, eventually accepting contracts of service with both the Goldsmiths’ and Weavers’ Guilds as well, finding satisfaction in using her hands—something she had often been forbidden to do as matron’s daughter.
 As with Gridania, however, Alahra never quite felt at home in Ul’dah, whose citizens seemed to her excessively preoccupied with wealth and status.
 After her contracts expired, Alahra set out once more, this time for the nautical state of Limsa Lominsa.

 Once there, Alahra worked for a time as a clerk at Mealvaan’s Gate while also continuing to practice her burgeoning trade skills.
 Since the Lominsan point of port was connected with the Arcanists’ Guild, she dabbled there in the practice of arcanima and experimented with magic more generally out of curiosity, but she never took particularly well to their crafts.
 It was through her work at the Gate that she came into contact with the city’s secretive Rogues’ Guild, however, and it was the guild’s strong sense of honor that led her to become a member, putting the combat training she received in her youth to work as an agent dedicated to stamping out lawlessness in a city paradoxically founded on the very same.